BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 ## Next Steps

 So now we have the basics set up to start some modding.
-If you're thinking "that's great, now what" then below you'll find some pages regarding the specifics of modding these particular things.
+If you're thinking "that's great, now what" then below you'll find links to pages detailing how to mod these things.

 ### Creating Hair Mods
 ...WIP